-Specifically, the board of statutory auditors and the control, risks and sustainability committee exchange information relevant for the performance of their respective duties in a timely manner.
-The board of statutory auditors, the chief executive officer and the internal audit manager are involved in the work performed by the control, risks and sustainability committee, as are the legal affairs and compliance manager and the manager in charge of financial reporting when matters of interest to them are discussed.
+Specifically, the board of statutory auditors and the audit, risk and sustainability committee exchange information relevant for the performance of their respective duties in a timely manner.
+The board of statutory auditors, the chief executive officer and the internal audit manager are involved in the work performed by the audit, risk and sustainability committee, as are the legal affairs and compliance manager, the enterprise risk manager and the manager in charge of financial reporting when matters of interest to them are discussed.
 The committee chairperson, who is also invited to attend the meetings of the board of statutory auditors, ensures that ongoing and comprehensive information about the committee's work is provided to the board of directors.

-Furthermore, on 1 January 2023, the company set up a group chief quality and enterprise risk management unit, with Alberto Bianchi as unit officer.
-This unit is in charge of defining the group's new strategic quality development, as well as developing and managing the group's enterprise risk management through of process of identifying, assessing and controlling the risks within the group and defining actions to mitigate their impact and benefit from possible opportunities.
+Furthermore, the enterprise risk manager is responsible for developing and managing the group's enterprise risk management unit through the process of identifying, assessing and controlling the risks within the group and defining actions to mitigate their impact and benefit from possible opportunities.